Kittyfisto/Tailviewer.Normalizer/README.md

 The entire / all log source file(s) is normalized into a singular json file.
 The resulting document consists of:

 - A structured view onto the arguments given to the normalizer (input, recursive true/false, filters, etc..)
+- A list of all tailviewer plugins which were discovered in order to deal with custom log files (including )
 - A list of all files which were discovered during normalization (and if they were included or not, for example because their filename did not match the file_filter)
 - A list of noteworthy warnings and/or errors which occured during normalization (TODO)
 - A list of log events